What happens to your digital assets if you die?

 Technology: this checklist summarises the key digital technologies – by storing the account details and passwords of these assets on Lexikin, you and your family should always have access to them, whatever happens.

-Cryptocurrencies: the global cryptocurrency market is currently valued between $850-900 billion, with double digit growth expected to continue.
+Cryptocurrencies: the global cryptocurrency and Defi market is currently valued between $850-900 billion, with double digit growth expected to continue.
 There are many problems facing this young industry, with security and regulation proving to be the most difficult for companies, government authorities and individuals to understand.
 Our one key recommendation is vital – make a record of your account details in Lexikin, because there are too many examples of lost accounts, holding millions of dollars worth of cryptocurrency, being lost forever.

 Security: Digital Assets have the advantage that as long as you are sensible with your passwords (make sure they are strong and you never share them) they are usually secure, especially the biggest and best known companies.